-2.5.4.2 The capital buffers in Pillar 1
+2.5.3.2 The capital buffers in Pillar 1

-The capital buffers are regulated by the buffer act.
+The capital buffers are regulated in the capital buffers bill.
 There are five different buffers - three that are intended to cover systemic risk (the buffer for global systemically important institutions, the buffer for other systemically important institutions and the systemic risk buffer, which together are called systemic risk buffer in the diagrams here), as well as a capital conservation buffer and a countercyclical capital buffer.

 The firms are to calculate the extra capital requirement they are to meet by reason of the buffers, known as the combined buffer requirement.
-If the combined buffer requirement is not maintained, certain specific intervention measures arise in the form of e.g. restrictions on distributions, see section 2.8.2.2 and Chapter 8 of the buffer act.
-16
+If the combined buffer requirement is not maintained, certain specific intervention measures arise in the form of e.g. restrictions on distributions, see section 2.8.2.2 and Chapter 8 of the capital buffers bill.

-The purpose of the capital buffers, as the buffers are described in section 5.3.1 in the bill for the supervision act and buffer act, prop.
-2013/14:228, is that it should be possible to use them as temporary shock absorbers to cover losses in downturns and hence prevent firms from breaching the own funds requirements of the Capital Requirements Regulation.
-This wording is matched to a certain extent by the Capital Requirements Directive, recital 80 in the introduction, which states that the purpose of the capital conservation buffer and the countercyclical capital buffer is to be drawn down during stressed periods.
-In terms of the countercyclical capital buffer, it is also expressed in particular that it should meet a cyclical systemic risk primarily associated with excessive credit growth in the financial system, and that it will hence vary over time.
+The purpose of the capital buffers, as the buffers are described in section 5.3.1. of the proposal referred to the Council on Legislation, is that they can be used as temporary shock absorbers for covering losses in downturns, and hence prevent firms from breaching the own funds requirement of the Capital Requirements Regulation.
+This wording is matched to a certain extent by the Capital Requirements Directive, recital 80 in the introduction, which states that the purpose of the capital conservation buffer and the countercyclical capital buffer, it is also expressed in particular that it should meet a cyclical systemic risk primarily associated with excessive credit growth in the financial system, and that it will hence vary over time.

-In section 7.2.9 of the bill, it is stated that the purpose of the systemic risk buffer is to prevent or reduce long-term, non-cyclical systemic risks or macroprudential risks.
+In section 7.2.9 of the proposal referred to the Council on Legislation, it is stated that the purpose of the systemic risk buffer is to prevent or reduce long-term, non-cyclical systemic risks or macroprudential risks.

-2.5.5.1 How the capital planning buffer relates to the buffer requirements in Pillar 1
+2.5.4.1 How the capital planning buffer relates to the buffer requirements in Pillar 1